CTH-Controls-Inc/dev-test-exercise/nextjs-loginapp/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a exercise to create a front-end app to validate email address.
+Usually it can be used on login page.